IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/queues.rst

     :caption: Constructing SyclQueue from filter selector
     :linenos:

-A possible output for the example :ref:`fig-constructing-queue-filter-selector:` may be:
+A possible output for the example :ref:`fig-constructing-queue-filter-selector` may be:

 .. program-output:: python ../examples/python/sycl_queue.py -r create_queue_from_filter_selector